microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 		Figure 10: Hardware setup

-4. Connect a micro USB cable from micro USB socket on the Curiosity nano board to the PC for programming the board and viewing the messages on the PC terminal window.
+4. Connect PIC18F47Q10 Curiosity Nano to the PC using an USB cable.

 Open the Terminal window in Data Visualizer.
 Use 9600 baud rate.
 Any other terminal emulator can be used for this purpose.

  **Program the device**
-* Program the microcontroller by clicking “Make and Program Device” icon on MPLAB X IDE as shown in below figure.
+* Program the microcontroller by clicking **Make and Program Device** icon on MPLAB X IDE as shown in below figure.

 ![program](images/program.png)